Fred Daniels: Biography

 At the start of World War II his photographic skills were in demand including a collaboration with film director Thorold Dickinson and he was assigned as the Stills Photographer on The Arsenal Stadium Mystery.
 In 1940 Daniels set up his own portrait studio in Coventry Street as a specialist portrait photographer.
 The film industry tended to be integrated and outside specialists were discouraged.
 The studios achieved control by relying on staff stills photographers under contract to the studio and encouraged membership of the film union ACTT to avoid freelance photographers to manoeuvre into the industry.
 However, with the support of the Independent Producers Michael Powell and Emeric Pressburger Daniels managed to progress on his own terms.
 From his small studio close to the London Trocadero he took portraits of Leslie Howard and Laurence Olivier to promote the film 49th Parallel.
-Coventry Street was a popular West End destination with nightclubs, bars and restaurants although it was badly damaged on 8 March 1941 during the Blitz with heavy casulties and several properties including Cafe de Paris were put out of action.
+Coventry Street was a popular West End destination with nightclubs, bars and restaurants although it was badly damaged on 8 March 1941 during the Blitz with heavy casualties and several properties including Cafe de Paris were put out of action.
 Trade was suspended for a while.
 However, in 1942 the Empire Studio re opened and Daniels resumed his work with Powell and Pressburer and their newly formed production company known as The Archers became one of his clients.
 Daniels created studio portraits of Robert Helpmann, Pamela Brown and Googie Withers for One of Our Aircraft Is Missing.
 In 1943 Powell and Pressburger commissioned Daniels to photograph Ralph Richardson for their film about The Fleet Air Arm titled The Volunteer.
 This was followed by a full stills assignment at Pinewood Studios and over two hundred production stills were taken during Life and Death of Colonel Blimp.
 The actors Roger Livesey and Deborah Kerr were additionally photographed at his portrait studio.
 In 1944 Sheila Sim and Eric Portman were photographed during A Canterbury Tale, and Wendy Hiller during I Know Where I'm Going!.
 In 1945 Kim Hunter, and David Niven were sitters during the filming of A Matter of Life and Death In 1946 Sabu, Jean Simmons and Deborah Kerr were photographed during the filming of Black Narcissus at Pinewood Studios.
 The actors were paired together, either seated or standing together to suggest intimacy and to create an ambiguity about their characters.
 This assignment is significant in the sense that the photographer was interpreting the transgressive elements of the film for a modern audience.
 In 1949 he worked on Gone to Earth and sitters included Jennifer Jones, Cyril Cusack and David Farrar and the assignment was featured in Picture Post Magazine.
 During the same year Daniels photographed David Niven for The Elusive Pimpernel although it was not hugely popular at the box office.
 In 1955 Powell and Pressburger hired Daniels to promote Battle of the River Plate.
 His association with Powell and Pressburger was the most creative period of his career and he became a trusted member of their team.
 Daniels was also recruited by Michael Powell Theatre Productions between 1944 and 1949 including publicity photographs for Hemingway's The Fifth Column performed in Glasgow by Roger Livesey and Margaret Johnston.